ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

   --version '0.9.1'
 ```

-Wait for a minute or so.
-We can check when the config has taken affect by looking for the daemonset collectors to restart.
+This will redeploy the OTelOperator, which in turn will restart the daemonset Collectors with their new config.
+We can check when the new configuration has taken affect by looking at the status of the daemonset Collectors.

 1. Open the [button label="Terminal"](tab-3) tab
 2. Execute the following: